 The ANOVA Stem Cell Treatment for Back Pain:

 A promising therapy option that works on a cellular level.

 In animal models of disc degeneration, MSCs have shown to restore normal disc structure.
 Since disc degeneration seems to depend on alterations of nucleus pulposus (NP) cells, Strassburg and colleagues have investigated the interactions between MSCs and degenerated NP cells, in greater detail.

-Similar to other degenerative diseases where Stem Cell Therapies have been proven to be successful (i.e. neurodegenerative diseases), they found that the two cell types primarily communicate via an extensive direct transfer of membrane components and extracellular vesicles, which is known as the Stem Cell Secretome.
+Similar to other degenerative diseases where stem cell therapies have been proven to be successful (i.e. neurodegenerative diseases), they found that the two cell types primarily communicate via an extensive direct transfer of membrane components and extracellular vesicles, which is known as the Stem Cell Secretome.

-Schematic illustration of discogenic degenerative diseases of the disc – one of the most frequent sources of back pain.
+Figure: Schematic illustration of discogenic degenerative diseases of the disc – one of the most frequent sources of back pain.

 If you are interested to apply for a stem cell-based treatment for back pain, of wish to know more information, please feel free to contacts us.
-We are here for you.

 Zeckser, J., Wolff, M., Tucker, J., & Goodwin, J. (2016).
 Multipotent Mesenchymal Stem Cell Treatment for Discogenic Low Back Pain and Disc Degeneration, 2016, 4–6.

 Baglio, Serena Rubina, Dirk Michiel Pegtel, and Nicola Baldini.
 "Mesenchymal stem cell secreted vesicles provide novel opportunities in (stem) cell-free therapy."
 Frontiers in physiology 3 (2012): 359.

 Richardson, Stephen M., et al. "Mesenchymal stem cells in regenerative medicine: focus on articular cartilage and intervertebral disc regeneration."
 Methods 99 (2016): 69-80.